sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 ---

 #### Advanced concepts in Trees: AVL Search Trees: Need for AVL Search Trees, Definition, Balancing Trees (L-L Rotation, R-R Rotation, L-R Double Rotation, R-L Double Rotation)-,

 * How to overcome the drawbacks of Binary Search Tree (BST) using AVL tree?
 Illustrate with an example.

 **Answer :**

-A Binary Search Tree (BST) is a tree data structure in which each node has at most two children, and the left child’s key is less than the parent’s key, while the right child’s key is greater than the parent’s key.
+A Binary Search Tree (BST) is a tree data structure in which each node has at most two children, and the key in the left subtree is less than the node’s key, while the key in the right subtree key is greater.

 Drawbacks of BST:
-1. Can become Unbalanced : If nodes are inserted in a sorted order (increasing or decreasing), the BST can become unbalanced and resemble a linked list.
+* **BST can become Unbalanced** : If nodes are inserted in a sorted order (increasing or decreasing), the BST can become unbalanced and degenerate into a linear structure resembling a linked list.
-2. Inefficient Search : In the worst case, searching, inserting, and deleting in a degenerate BST becomes inefficient with O(n) time complexity, where n is the number of nodes.
+* **Inefficient Operations** : In the worst case scenario, time complexity for search, insert, and deletion becomes O(n) due to unbalanced structure, where n is the number of nodes.

+#### AVL Tree

 An AVL tree is a self-balancing binary search tree, which automatically adjusts itself to ensure that it remains balanced.

+Characteristics of AVL trees:
-It ensures that the height of the left and right subtrees of any node differ by at most 1 (i.e., the balance factor is -1, 0, or 1).
+* **Balance factor** : It ensures that the height of left and right subtrees of any node differ by at most 1 (i.e., the balance factor is -1, 0, or 1).
 An AVL tree keeps the BST properties while ensuring balance.

-If the balance factor is violated (i.e., it becomes -2 or 2), the tree performs rotations to restore balance. avoiding the worst-case scenario of a skewed tree.
+* If the balance factor is violated (i.e., it becomes -2 or 2), the tree performs rotations to restore balance. avoiding the worst-case scenario of a skewed tree.

-Optimized Search: By keeping the height of the tree logarithmic (O(log n)), the search, insertion, and deletion operations are efficient.
+* **Optimized Search** : Operations such as search, insertion, and deletion maintain a time complexity of **O(log n)** due to the balanced structure.

-Inserting nodes into a Binary Search Tree in increasing order:  10, 20, 30, 40, 50, 25.
+**Inserting nodes into a Binary Search Tree in increasing order:**

+For the given sequence : 10, 20, 30, 40, 50, 25.
 The tree becomes unbalanced with all nodes skewed to the right, making it inefficient for operations.
 The height of the tree is O(n), which means searching for a node will take O(n) time in the worst case.

 ```
           10